Festivals & Events

 The event is held in the city of Hyuga , which is located in northern Miyazaki Prefecture and can be accessed by train or car.

-By train, take the JR Nippo line from Miyazaki and head for Nobeoka.
-Get off at Hyugashi Station, 45 minutes away.
-The festival is held right around the station.
+By train, take the JR Nippo Main line from Miyazaki and head for Nobeoka.
+Get off at Hyugashi Station, which is 45 minutes away.
+The festival is held in the area around the station.

 By car, take Route 10 out of the city heading for Nobeoka.
 Look for signs to Hyugashi Station on the left.
 The journey is about an hour depending on traffic.

-Although the comical Hyottoko masks are the main attraction, wolf women and fox masks are also featured in the festival
+Although the comical Hyottoko masks are the main attraction, Okame （flat-faced smiling woman) and fox masks are also featured in the festival

-The dancers' uniforms include polka dot head towel, red kimono, white obi belt, and fundoshi, a traditional loincloth
+The dancers' uniforms consist of a polka dot head towel, red kimono, white obi belt, and fundoshi, a traditional loincloth

 The vast majority of dances are comical, but occasionally, the movements are suggestive and erotic